micmejia/bible-dump/NKJV/Job/Job 40.md

 Then the Lord answered Job out of the whirlwind, and said:

 ###### 7
-"Now [^a]prepare yourself like a man; I will question you, and you shall answer Me:
+"Now prepare yourself like a man; I will question you, and you shall answer Me:

 ###### 8
-"Would you indeed [^b]annul My judgment?
+"Would you indeed annul My judgment?
 Would you condemn Me that you may be justified?

 ###### 9
 Have you an arm like God?
 Or can you thunder with a voice like His?